pollum-io/vestar-app/README.md

 - Ability to invest using stablecoins through a user-friendly interface
 - Real-time tracking of investment status and construction progress
 - Transparent governance and data management throughout the project lifecycle
-- Ability to trade tokens representing equity in real estate projects
+- Ability to buy tokens representing equity in real estate projects

 ## Token Issuance